Background image

 Mariah's Story

-Mariah Williams was born in Parkes NSW, and like many other Olympians she grew up excelling in a number of sports such soccer and touch football.
+Mariah Williams was born in Parkes NSW, and like many other Olympians she grew up excelling in a number of sports such as football and touch football.
 It was at just four years old that she started to handle the hockey stick and soon became very fond of the game.

 Mariah was born without a ligament in the back of her knee and by the age of 21, she had already had four operations.
-A cruel injury in more recent years also left her needing groin surgery, this ruled her out of the Commonwealth Games on the Gold Coast, World Cup in London and Champions Trophy in China.
+A cruel injury in 2018 also left her needing groin surgery, this ruled her out of the Commonwealth Games on the Gold Coast, World Cup in London and Champions Trophy in China.

-Mariah became a two-time Australian Olympian at Tokyo 2020, where the Hockeyroos enjoyed a strong group stage of the tournament, winning all 5 of their opening games, only conceding one goal throughout.
-This set them up for a quarter-final tie against India, in which they narrowly lost 1-0.
-Earning Australia a 5th overall position at this iteration of the games.
+Mariah became a two-time Olympian at the delayed Tokyo Games in 2021, where the Hockeyroos enjoyed a strong group stage of the tournament.
+Winning five of their opening games and only conceding one goal throughout, this set them up for a quarter-final tie against India, in which they narrowly lost 1-0.

 Read More